adria-boada/synteny-dysdera/README.md

 # synteny-dysdera
-Scripts to perform synteny between the spiders D. silvatica and D. catalonica.
+Scripts to perform synteny between the spiders _D. silvatica_ and _D. catalonica_.